Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: -Spectral Gaps for Metropolis-Hastings algorithms

 This result highlights the insight that the reference measure is crucial for designing efficient sampling algorithms on function spaces.
 A typical example would be the use of a Markov chain that has an $L^2_\prior$-spectral gap where $\prior$ is the prior of a Bayesian problem.
-If the likelihood is bounded, then the Metropolis-Hastings algorithm with this chain as the proposal has an $L_\posterior^2$-spectral gap with $\posterior$ being the posterior.
-However, the result is not limited to this situation because $\prior$ and $\posterior$ can be arbitrary measures such that the density of $\posterior$ with respect to $\prior$ is bounded.
+If the likelihood is bounded, then the lazy version of the resulting Metropolis-Hastings algorithm with this chain as the proposal has an $L_\posterior^2$-spectral gap with $\posterior$ being the posterior.
+However, the result is not limited to this situation because $\prior$ and $\posterior$ can be arbitrary measures such that the density of $\posterior$ with respect to $\prior$ is bounded.\\

 \begin{rem} For a fixed target measure a larger $L^2_{\mu_0}$-spectral gap of $\proposal$ implies a larger lower bound on the $L^2_\posterior$-spectral gap of $\MHK$.
 In particular the largest lower bound is achieved for the IS algorithm.
-It is import to note that this does not imply that this choice leads to the largest spectral gap for $\MHK$.
-In fact, the simulations in Section \ref{sec:num} suggest otherwise. \end{rem} \begin{rem} The results obtained in \cite{1996AmitGibbs} for the Gibbs sampler applied to a perturbation of a Gaussian measure suggest that the sharper inequalities
+It is important to note that this does not imply that this choice leads to the largest spectral gap for $\MHK$.
+In fact, the simulations in Section \ref{sec:num} as demonstrated in Figure \ref{fig:autocorr} and \ref{fig:autocorr2} suggest otherwise.\\ \end{rem} \begin{rem} The results obtained in \cite{1996AmitGibbs} for the Gibbs sampler applied to a perturbation of a Gaussian measure suggest that the sharper inequalities

 might hold.
-This seems an interesting question for further investigation. \end{rem}
+This seems to be an interesting question for further investigation.